sonic-net/sonic-mgmt/docs/PFCWD-test-plan.md

 ## 1.2 Setup configuration

 ### 1.2.1 DUT Configuration
-•PFC watchdog must be enabled in the DUT.
+•PFC watchdog and PFC must be enabled in the DUT by default.

 ### 1.2.2 Keysight configuration